justwatch/fe-working-student-tests/README.md

 In general, what is important to us is your familiarity with software development concepts.

 ## How to deliver your solution
-We expect a pull request in the repository we provided you from your branch to main.
+Submit a link to your public repository for this project.
 Please include a README describing the steps and decisions you took regarding architecture, technologies, and other aspects of the service you feel are important.

-We don't expect everything will be 100% done and polished; feel free to prioritize.
+We don't expect everything will be 100% done and polished; feel free to prioritize, and understand that for a role that we expect you to learn from we don't need you to be the best, yet😊

+The purpose of this assignment is for us to gain an idea of the strength of your foundation.

-We expect you to work two to three hours on this project.
-If you can not finish this assignment in time, add a few comments in the README about what is missing and your estimate of how long it would take to complete it.
+We expect you to work 4 to 5 hours on this project.
+If you can not finish this assignment in time, add a few comments in your README about what is missing and your estimate of how long it would take to complete it,just keep in mind that it is truly OK if you do not complete just do your best and have fun

 ## Resources
   * API KEY: 7cbf8d07a0c09237c3c08d8e5127fd63